NallyTHEdude/TMS_Server/README.md

 This backend powers features like property management, tenant assignment, issue tracking, KYC verification, and (planned) payment + WhatsApp rent reminders.

-**Note:** KYC verification is just a dummy verification for now, as the api's for kyc verification are paid
+**Note:** KYC verification is just a dummy verification for now, as the api's for kyc verification are paid or require organizational access

 ---